jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 `String` to its target Java type.
 Liferay uses a third party open source library to convert each object to its appropriate common type.
-It's possible to add or change the conversion for certain types but we'll just cover the standard conversions process.
+It's possible to add or change the conversion for certain types but we'll just cover the standard conversion process.

 Conversion for common types (e.g., `long`, `String`, `boolean`) is straightforward.
-Dates can be given in milliseconds; locales can be passed as locale names (e.g. `en` and `en_US`).
+Dates can be given in milliseconds.
+Locales can be passed as locale names (e.g. `en` and `en_US`).
 To pass in an array of numbers, send a `String` of comma-separated numbers (e.g. `String` `4,8,15,16,23,42` can be converted to `long[]` type).
 You get the picture!